 Bỏ qua đến nội dung

-Setting Up a Programming Environment for Home Assistant
+Setting Up the Programming Environment for Home Assistant

-Setting Up a Programming Environment for Home Assistant
+Setting Up the Programming Environment for Home Assistant

-To make it easier to follow and work with the instructions on my blog, you need to set up a system of plugins from the beginning.
-These are essential utilities if you want to deeply customize HASS features.
+To make it more convenient to follow the instructions on my blog, you need to set up a system of plugins from the beginning.
+These are essential utilities if you want to deeply intervene in HASS features.

 Install Visual Studio Code